 What is a retreatment or enhancement procedure?
 A retreatment/enhancement is a repeat of the surgical procedure, which is occasionally done when the eye has under- or over-responded.
 The need for a retreatment is determined when the patient’s post-operative vision has stabilized.
 The length of time necessary for vision to stabilize depends upon the procedure and the patient’s individual healing time.
 This is usually at least three months and in some cases 6 months after the initial procedure.

 Does laser vision correction really work?

 Yes.
 Laser vision correction is being done all around the world.
-Over 98% of people who have had one of these procedures obtain normal vision, and most others are happy to reduce their dependence on glasses and contact lenses.
+Over 98% of people who have had one of these procedures function without correction.

 Are there any restrictions after the procedure?

-For the first four hours after surgery we encourage you to keep both eyes closed as much as possible.
+For the first four hours after surgery we encourage you to concentrate on getting your eye drops in and resting.
+It is normal to experience burning, watering, irritation and light sensitivity for a few hours after surgery.
+A short nap can be a good way to get through the first few hours.
 Swimming, hot tubs, sauna or jacuzzis are prohibited for two weeks.
 Do not wear eye makeup for 24 hours.
 When your vision clears, you may drive and return to work (typically one or two days).